-How To Crop An Image In A Circle With Photoshop
+How To Crop Images In A Circle Shape With Photoshop

 Tired of cropping your photos into rectangles and squares?
-Learn how to easily crop images as circles with Photoshop!
+In this tutorial, learn how to easily crop images as circles with Photoshop!
 And, learn how to properly save the final result to keep the transparency so you can add the photo to a design or upload it to the web!

 In this tutorial, we'll learn how to crop an image into a circle with Photoshop!
 Usually when we think of cropping images, we think of cropping them as a rectangle or a square.
 And if we're using Photoshop's Crop Tool, we don't really have any other options.